amannn/atom-format-javascript-comment/README.md

 ## TODO
  - Configurable line length
- - Retain blank lines
+ - Retain blank lines (already supported if the line is completely empty)
- - Ignore JSDoc first and last line
  - Ignore non-comment lines
  - Create a selection range across all modified lines at the end
  - Support multiple cursors